rondevous/Telegram-Translation-QuickHacks/auto-import-hack.md

 Because the Telegram Translations Platform doesn't seem to allow importing more than 50 strings without reloading the page.

 ## WARNING:
+This hack is intended for stringnames language pack, finding critical strings, and similar purposes.

-1. Do not use this trick for actual languages.
+1. Avoid using this trick for actual languages.
 It is always better to double check when importing a large number of strings.
-And a limit of 50 strings per import is sensible.
+Currently there seems to be a limit of 50 strings when importing phrases.
-2. You should also know that [translations.telegram.org](https://translations.telegram.org) offers a **find & replace** option when you search for phrases.
+2. You _should_ know that [translations.telegram.org](https://translations.telegram.org) offers a **find & replace** option when you search for phrases.
 It also comes with RegEx support.
 So instead of depending on offline replacements to the file, use that.
-3. This hack is intended for stringnames language pack, and the like.

 ## Possible solutions
 - **Solution 1:** Hack the edit-selected-phrases button to send automatically 50 strings in a batch, with a delay of 5-10s